<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Gmail Compose Message

-3. Add the appropriate recipient email addresses in the To and cc fields (if applicable), then add your email subject line and body copy.
+3. Add the appropriate recipient email addresses in the To and CC fields (if applicable), then add your email subject line and body.

 Pro Tip: To save time, use a carefully crafted Cirrus Insight email template and personalize it accordingly.

-4. Click the three vertical dot icon at the bottom right of the Compose window to display more options.
+4. Click the three vertical dots icon at the bottom right of the Compose window to display more options.

 Send Message